Learning Classical Guitar (when you already play some guitar)

 If you are accustomed to playing some other style, and are interested in learning classical guitar, there are a few differences you should know about.

 In addition to sitting in a funny position, playing with the right-hand fingers and using a nylon-string instrument, there are a few other differences that are worth noting.

 - Reading Music – Most other styles can skate by on no music notation reading, or on TABs.
 If you are truly learning classical guitar, you really need to know how to read music.
+This means the written rhythm and the notes.
 At least a little bit.
 There is much more information on the page than TAB allows for, and we typically want that information if we are going through all the trouble to learn such complex music.

 - Focus on Process – Classical guitar pieces are large projects.
 Even small, seemingly easy pieces take time and effort to master.
 To truly embrace the instrument, we also have to embrace the idea of working at mastering processes.
 There are processes for technique, learning pieces, memorizing, maintaining pieces, you name it.
 If you are only interested in immediate gratification, there are easier places to find it.
 Your successes here are harder won, but extremely satisfying.

 Getting Ready to Switch to Classical Guitar